Akash-Gupta-2000/Real-Time-hand-Gesture-Recognition-using-OpenCV/README.md

 # Real Time Hand Gesture Recognition using OpenCV

-**Hope you guys will like this app !
+**Hope you guys will like this project !
 Show some ❤️ and star the repo to support the project !**
 <br>
 ## Experiemntal Results
 <img src="https://github.com/Akash-Gupta-2000/Real-Time-hand-Gesture-Recognition-using-OpenCV/blob/master/images/1.png">